-Against this background and the risks within the economic forecast, caution will be adopted with the 2018/19 treasury operations.
-The Chief Officer (Resources), under delegated powers will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances:
+Against this background and the risks within the economic forecast, caution will be adopted with the 2019/20 treasury operations.
+The Section 151 Officer, under delegated powers will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances:

-- if it was felt that there was a significant risk of a sharp FALL in long and short term rates (e.g. due to a marked increase of risks around relapse into recession or of risks of deflation), then any long term borrowings would be postponed, and potential rescheduling from fixed rate funding into short term borrowing would be considered. - if it was felt that there was a significant risk of a much sharper RISE in long and short term rates than that currently forecast, perhaps arising from an acceleration in the start date and in the rate of increase in central rates in the USA and UK, an increase in world economic activity or a sudden increase in inflation risks, then the portfolio position would be re-appraised.
+- if it was felt that there was a significant risk of a sharp FALL in long and short term rates (e.g. due to a marked increase of risks around relapse into recession or of risks of deflation), then any long term borrowings would be postponed, and potential rescheduling from fixed rate funding into short term borrowing would be considered. - if it was felt that there was a significant risk of a much sharper RISE in long and short term rates than that currently forecast, perhaps arising from an acceleration in the rate of increase in central rates in the USA and UK, an increase in world economic activity or a sudden increase in inflation risks, then the portfolio position would be re-appraised.
 Most likely, if need be, fixed rate funding would be drawn if interest rates were lower than projected to be in the next few years.